-FCC CFR 47 Part 15B Radiated and Conducted Emissions
+FCC CFR 47 Part 15B Radiated & Conducted Emissions Testing

 The FCC CFR code is the electronic code of federal regulations.
 This part of the code sets out the regulations under which an unintentional radiator may be operated without an individual license.
 It also contains the technical specifications, administrative requirements, and other conditions relating to the marketing of part 15 devices.

 Ready to get started?
 We are.
 Request a quote to receive expert FCC testing services tailored to your specific needs.
 Have a question about FCC CFR 47 Part 15B testing?
 Contact us or call (724) 657-9940 and we will determine the best course of action.

 Numerous electronic products are subject to FCC CFR Part 15B testing.
 These products include the following:

 - Only those receivers that operate or tune within the frequency range of 30-960 MHz.
 CB receivers and radar detectors are subject to certain authorizations.
 Receivers operating above 960 MHz or below 30 MHz, except for radar detectors and CB receivers, are exempt from complying with the technical provisions of this part.

 - Personal computers are authorized in accordance with one of the following methods:

 - The specific combination of CPU board, power supply and enclosure is tested together and authorized under the Supplier’s Declaration of Conformity or a grant of certification.

 - The personal computer is authorized under the Supplier’s Declaration of Conformity or a grant of certification, and the CPU board or power supply in that computer is replaced with a CPU board or power supply that has been separately authorized under Supplier’s Declaration of Conformity or a grant of certification.